Chart Color Schemes

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-AreaSearch's aggregation of ATO data for financial year 2023 shows Murrumba Downs had a median income among taxpayers of $54,693 and an average of $61,076.
-These figures are below the national averages of $58,236 and $72,799 in Greater Brisbane respectively.
-Based on Wage Price Index growth of 9.91% since financial year 2023, estimated incomes for September 2025 would be approximately $60,113 (median) and $67,129 (average).
-Census data indicates household, family, and personal incomes in Murrumba Downs are at the 57th percentile nationally.
-The largest income bracket comprises 33.8% earning $1,500 - $2,999 weekly, with 4,765 residents falling into this category, similar to regional trends of 33.3%.
-High housing costs consume 15.8% of income, but strong earnings place disposable income at the 55th percentile.
-The area's SEIFA income ranking places it in the 6th decile.
+The latest postcode level ATO data released for financial year 2023 indicates that Murrumba Downs had a median income among taxpayers of $54,693 and an average income of $61,076.
+Both figures are below the national averages of $58,236 and $72,799 respectively for Greater Brisbane.
+Based on Wage Price Index growth of 9.91% since financial year 2023, current estimates suggest a median income of approximately $60,113 and an average income of $67,129 as of September 2025 in Murrumba Downs.
+Census data shows that incomes in Murrumba Downs cluster around the 57th percentile nationally.
+The largest income bracket comprises 33.8% earning between $1,500 and $2,999 weekly, with a total of 4,782 residents falling within this range.
+This is consistent with broader trends across regional levels where 33.3% fall into the same category.
+High housing costs consume 15.8% of income in Murrumba Downs.
+Despite this, disposable income remains at the 55th percentile nationally, and the area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income